Wcowin/Mkdocs-AI-Summary-Plus/docs/index.md

 - [MkDocs](https://www.mkdocs.org/) - Excellent static site generator
 - [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) - Beautiful theme
-- [DeepSeek](https://deepseek.com/) - High cost-performance AI API service
+- All the AI service providers for making this plugin possible
 - All contributors and users

 ---